gam-19/DevOps-Notes/Containerization/Kubernetes/Deploy to EKS from Jenkins using ECR.md

     * Get AWS login password:

     ```bash
-        aws ecr get-login-password
+        aws ecr get-login-password --region us-east-2
     ```
+    Note:
+    * It's very important that you use the '--region xxxxx' in the command above to get aws login password, otherwise, it might give you another password, and arise login failures.
-    Note: You should already have AWS Cli and AWS user configured.
+    * You already should have AWS Cli and AWS user configured.
     * Jenkins dashboard > Manage Jenkins > Credentials > System > Global credentials > New credentials
     ID: ecr-credentials
     Kind: Username and password